sunjh22/CNVPipe/README.md

     mkdir -p resources/{refs,Delly,GATK}

 Then download from following resources.
-1. Download human reference files from [UCSC](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/analysisSet/) into `resources/refs/` if no reference genome in your system;
+1. Download human reference genome from [UCSC](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/analysisSet/) into `resources/refs/` if no reference genome;
 2. Download Delly mappbility file from [Delly](https://gear.embl.de/data/delly/) into `resources/Delly/`, remember to download all three `GRCh38` files;
-3. Download GATK bundle from [here](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0/) into `resources/GATK`, all vcf files are required.
+3. Download GATK bundle files from [here](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0/) into `resources/GATK`, all vcf files and their index are required.

 ### About calling resolution

-Determining an optimal resolution is critical for whole-genome level CNV calling, users could specifiy a value in `config` file.
+A good resolution is critical for whole-genome level CNV calling, users could specifiy a value in `config` file.
 Based on the simulation study, we have some recommendations for different depth of data.
 | Depth of data | Optimal resolution |
 |:-------------:|:------------------:|
 | 0.1x          | 369300             |